Jeremy Bojczuk

 - In November 2013 he gave an interview on French television.

-- In his spare time, Jeremy Bojczuk enjoys banger racing and playing the lute in an early–music consort.
+- In his spare time, Jeremy Bojczuk enjoys wrestling grizzly bears and playing the lute in an early-music consort.

-- He also enjoys amateur dramatics, and recently played the role of Colonel Arbuthnot in the Great Yarmouth Strolling Players’ production of the ever–popular farce, Blimey, Vicar, Where Are Your Trousers?.
+- He also enjoys amateur dramatics, and recently starred as Colonel Arbuthnot in the Great Yarmouth Strolling Players’ production of Harold Pinter’s little-known but entertaining farce, Blimey, Vicar, Where Are Your Trousers?.

 - His first job after leaving school in 2005 was as a door–to–door harp salesman.